wqy2dev/five-ui/README.md

 # Introduction

-FiveUI is an **beautiful,modern,open-source UI** toolkit built with [**Svelte**](https://svelte.dev/) and [**Tailwind CSS**](https://tailwindcss.com/), designed to help developers create reactive web interfaces.
+FiveUI is a **beautiful,modern,open-source UI** toolkit built with [**Svelte**](https://svelte.dev/) and [**Tailwind CSS**](https://tailwindcss.com/), designed to help developers create reactive web interfaces.
 Whether you are building a simple prototype or a complex web application, FiveUI provides a set of reusable components and utilities to speed up the development process.

 ## Features